 All the arguments for cold reads are here, along with all the ways to do it and the framework for a world-wide network, but it needs a lot of pruning, rearranging, eye appeal, and a plan to overcome the stigma our culture paces on dramatic art.

 Besides demonstrated skills and abilities, I need someone (or more) who understands the cold reads movement and appreciates its intrinsic value.

 Apply with sample page to email@example.com.
 Pro bono preferred; otherwise quote rates, bearing in mind that I’m living on Social Security and home equity.

-CRI itself may organize itself, find movers and shakers who incorporate and manage the growing constituency.
-More likely, cold reading will be incorporated under the umbrella of larger institution.
+CR/I may organize itself, find movers and shakers who incorporate and manage the growing constituency.
+More likely (in time) cold reading will be incorporated under the umbrella of larger institution.

 Any benevolent foundation or government agency with an understanding and appreciation of cold reading is welcome to take control at any time—hopefully before a greedy corporation finds a way to make it pay.
 If just one major university realizes its revolutionary educational potential and features it, with fanfare, in it core curriculum—who knows?
 Suppose it catches on, spreads down through the grades, taught along with other language arts, or music, painting, dance.
 Maybe if one public school makes regular cold reading mandatory and grades escalate—who knows?
 So it spreads up.

 Essential to success are readers who Join Up, as individuals or groups, and interact with others, spread the word.